lukebeebe/lukebeebe/README.md

 - 👋 Hi, I’m @lukebeebe
 - 👀 I’m interested in ... film and nature
 - 🌱 I’m currently learning ...
-Statistics and Mathematics at Rutgers
+Statistics-Mathematics at Rutgers
 - 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me ... message!